Geghard: Rock-cut church with spring (c.1240)

-The zhamatun
+The main zhamatun (1283)

-The Proshyans’ sepulchre and the second cave church of Astvatsatsin situated east of Avazan, were hewn in 1283, presumably by the same Galdzak, too.
+After Prosh Khaghbakian acquired the monastery from the Zakarids, he transformed it in the Proshyans’ family monastery and mausoleum.
+The sepulchre and the second cave church of Astvatsatsin situated east of Avazan, were hewn in 1283, presumably by the same Galdzak, too.
 These are also accessed through the gavit.
-The zhamatun is a roughly square chamber cut into the rock, with deeply cut reliefs in the walls.
+The "main zhamatun" is a roughly square chamber cut into the rock, with deeply cut reliefs in the walls.
 Of interest is a rather primitive high relief on the northern wall, above the archways.
 In the center, there is a ram's head with a chain in its jaws; the chain is wound around the necks of two lions with their heads turned to the onlooker.
 Instead of the tail tufts there are heads of upward looking dragons — symbolic images gong all the way back to heathen times.
 Between the lions and below the chain there is an eagle with half-spread wings and a lamb in its claws.
 This is likely the coat-of-arms of the Proshian Princes.

 The reliefs of the eastern wall are no less picturesque.
 The entrances to a small chapel and to Astvatsatsin church have rectangular platbands connected by two relief crosses.
 Cut on the portals of the chapel are sirens (fantasy harpy-like birds with women's crowned heads) and on the church walls there appear human figures with their elbows bent, wearing long attires and having nimbuses around their heads.
 These are probably members of the princely family who had these structures built.
 In its floor there are burial vaults.

-Rock-cut church past the zhamatun
+Proshyan chapel (1283)

-The rock-cut tomb gives access to the second rock-cut church.
+The rock-cut tomb gives access to the second rock-cut church, the "Chapel of the Proshians".
 This church is known from an inscription to have been built in 1283, the donation of Prince Prosh.
 It is cruciform in plan.
 The corners are curved and the drum is lined with semi-columns alternating with blind windows.
 The dome is decorated, with a circular opening in the centre.
 The walls have relief decoration depicting animals, warriors, crosses, and floral motifs.

 Apart from stalactites in the shape of trefoils and quatrefoils, the decoration of Astvatsatsin church features ornaments of rosettes and various geometrical figures.
 The front wall of the altar dais is decorated with a pattern of squares and diamonds.
 A realistic representation of a goat is found at the butt of the altar stair.
 Men's figures are found on a khachkar left of the altar apse.
 The man with a staff in his right hand and in the same attitude as that of the figures on the portal may be Prince Prosh, a founder of the church.
 Another figure, holding a spear in the left hand, point down, and blowing an uplifted horn, is depicted almost in profile.